ilkilab/agorakube/docs/instructions.md

 ## Configuration file

-This [../group_vars/all.yaml](../group_vars/all.yaml) file contains all configuration variables that you can customize to make your K8S Cluster fit your needs.
+The [../group_vars/all.yaml](../group_vars/all.yaml) file contains all configuration variables that you can customize to make your K8S Cluster fit your needs.

 Sample file will deploy **containerd** as container runtime, **flannel** as CNI plugin and **coredns** as DNS service :